I’m thinking, Gentle Reader, we all need a bit of love and laughter in our lives right now.

 Here are some LBGTQ romantic comedies (some more gentle on the comedy than others) that I really love and feel are under-appreciated.

-Shelter ~ Adorble surfur dudes, familial responsibility, honor, duty, painful coming out.
+2. Shelter ~ Adorable surfer dudes, familial responsibility, honor, duty, painful coming out.
 Bonus points from one of my favorite romance tropes: finding love with the brother of the best friend.

-Gray Matters ~ Perhaps a bit mainstream, and very light hearted, but I kinda adore this movie.
+3. Gray Matters ~ Perhaps a bit mainstream, and very light hearted and good natured, but I kinda adore this movie.
 Bonus for ballroom dancing, killer undergarments, and L-Word guest appearance.

-Latter Days ~ One of my favorite all times movies.
-Repressed morman, dramatic indy songs, unfair mistreatment by the ignorant, reformed bad boy, bonus Tara from Buffy.
+4. Latter Days ~ One of my favorite all times movies.
+Repressed mormon, dramatic indy songs, unfair mistreatment by the ignorant, reformed bad boy, bonus Tara from Buffy.
 The scene when he drops the tray.
 I mean, come ON.
 So good.

 So I agree that some of the above have problematic moments, either with awkward acting, or tropes gone awry, fashion flaws, or even modern day LBGTQ rights concerns.
 You’ll have to give some of them credit for the time they were made.
 And some of them credit for existing at all, in such a vacuum of good rom-coms (let alone LBGTQ rom-coms).
 However, I’m listing them for one reason, and one reason only: